aaronbloomfield/slp/docs/hw-frameworks.md

 A few notes:

 - The directions here are written assuming that you are developing the system on your VirtualBox image, and then uploading that to the server once completed; if not, that's totally fine, but you may have to adapt them somewhat.
-- Note that you can set a MySQL table *prefix* in config/app.php, such as `cake_`.
-This will ensure that all of your CakePHP tables are not accidentally used by your other frameworks.
+- ~~Note that you can set a MySQL table *prefix* in config/app.php, such as `cake_`.
+This will ensure that all of your CakePHP tables are not accidentally used by your other frameworks.~~
+    - Apparently, CakePHP version 3.0 no longer allows one to set the table prefixes this way.
+However, for this homework, the tables that you use for the CakePHP part should not conflit with the tables used for Django.

 ### Ruby on Rails